-If you’re looking to take your photography to the next level, a DSLR camera is the first checkpoint on your road to professionalism.
-With larger sensors, interchangeable lenses, and image stabilization that’s often better than what you’d see in a point-and-shoot, entry-level DSLRs make professional-quality photos accessible to the average consumer.
-But for easy (or on-the-go) filtering, mobile photo editing is easy to achieve from the convenience of your smartphone.
+If you’re looking to take your photography to the next level, a DSLR camera is the first checkpoint on your road to professional-level results.
+With larger sensors, interchangeable lenses, and top-tier image stabilization, DSLR cameras make professional-quality photos accessible to the average consumer.
+And, for easy filtering of those photos, mobile photo editing is the perfect way to achieve professional results on the go.

 Choosing a mobile-friendly DSLR camera

-Most modern cameras come with Wi-Fi support, so if yours doesn’t… Well, it’s the perfect time to update that camera body!
-When selecting your camera, look for options between Wi-Fi, NFC, and Bluetooth connectivity.
-Wi-Fi connection is the most common, but some users prefer NFC or Bluetooth support so that their device can stay on their usual Wi-Fi network while shooting.
+Most modern cameras come with Wi-Fi support, so if yours doesn’t… Well, it’s the perfect time to update your vintage camera body!
+When selecting your camera, look for options with Wi-Fi, NFC, and Bluetooth connectivity.

 Pairing your smartphone and camera for mobile photo editing

-The easiest way to use a Wi-Fi enabled camera with your smartphone is to use the brand’s own app.
+The easiest way to use a Wi-Fi or NFC enabled camera with your smartphone is to use the brand’s own app.
 It’s a simple, no-fuss way to ensure compatibility between each device.
-Brands like Sony, Canon, and Nikon all have their own camera apps that come recommended right out of the box, and may be available for use on a laptop or Wi-Fi enabled desktop computer as well (depending on each particular brand’s app and software.)
+Major players like Sony, Canon, and Nikon all have their own camera apps that work with their devices, and I recommend them as the simplest solution for image transferring.

-Once you have an image that you love, simply transfer it to your smartphone using your mobile DSLR camera app of choice and get right down to editing.
+Once you’ve taken an image (or even an entire day’s worth of of images) that you love, simply transfer files to your smartphone using your mobile DSLR camera app of choice.

 Major mobile photo editing tools

-So you took a great image on your camera, transferred it to your smartphone, and skipped your computer altogether.
+So you took a great photo on your camera, transferred it to your smartphone, and skipped your computer and mess of cords altogether.
 Now what?

 Now it’s time for the good stuff: image editing.
 I recommend beginning this process with an app that can filter and correct your photos, like Adobe Lightroom or VSCO.
-Begin by correcting for geometry and lens distortion, and crop if desired.
-Some users like to correct for exposure and white balance at this stage as well; I prefer to filter first, and adjust after.
+Start your edit by correcting for geometry and lens distortion (you’ll often find these features included in the “crop” tool), and then crop if desired.
+Some users like to correct for exposure and white balance at this stage as well; I prefer to add filter first, and adjust exposure and white balance after.

 Take your photo to the next level by adding a filter that suits your aesthetic.
-Select for colour, tone, grain, vignetting—and fine-tune as needed.
-Lightroom and VSCO are great apps to start with because they’re free to use, with additional paid features: VSCO, for instance, limits HSL (Hue/Saturation/Lightness) colour toning to paid users, and sells additional filter packages.
+Select for things like colour, tone, grain, and vignetting.
+Then, fine-tune as needed.
+Lightroom and VSCO are great apps to start with because they’re free to use, with additional paid features for fine-tuning: VSCO, for instance, limits HSL (Hue/Saturation/Lightness) colour toning to paid users, and sells additional filter packages.

 Accessories to enrich your mobile photo editing experience

-If I know I’m going to be editing a number of photos on my phone, I’ll make sure to pack an extra battery case in my bag.
-A simple stylus is also handy, especially if there’s something in your image that you want to clone or heal.
+However, if I know I’m going to be editing a number of photos on my phone, I’ll make sure to bring a power bank or charging case along with me.
+You’ll need to up your brightness in order to see every detail of your photos, so getting that high-quality result can be a bit of a battery drain.
+Bringing along a simple stylus can also be handy, especially if there’s something in your images that you want to clone, draw, or heal.

-Photo editing may be easiest on a larger screen, but the convenience of being able to edit a great image with your smartphone can’t be beat.
+While photo editing may be easiest on a larger screen, the convenience of being able to edit with your smartphone can’t be beat.
 Mobile editing is a great way to get a photo up onto your social media feed before an event is even over, and can be an excellent way to provide clients with a few previews of their photo session by the time they return home.